spikebike/pstream/README.md

 The latency test visits each cache line exactly once.
 With -p0 each member of the array is shuffled to random position in the entire array.

-With -pN each member of the array is shuffled to within N paged.
+With -pN each member of the array is shuffled to within N pages.
 This is used to allow seperation of testing memory latency with TLB latency/thrashing.

 To compile:
     make